yusifsalam/t490-macos/README.md

 ### Not working at the moment

-- [ ] SD card reader - won't fix, since I don't use it
+- [ ] SD card reader - I don't use it so won't fix but will merge pull requests
-- [ ] Audio jack - won't fix, since I don't use it
+- [ ] Audio jack - I don't use it so won't fix but will merge pull requests
 - [ ] HDMI video
 - [ ] HDMI audio
+- [ ] AirDrop, Continuity - wifi card can't be replaced, so this is unlikely to ever work

 ### Not tested